pqaidevteam/pqai/README.md

 ## License

-The project is licensed under the MIT license.
+The project is open-source under the MIT license.

 ## Support